Component parts and Assembly

 But for the DIYer that is not the answer, we are not looking for maintenance and repairs in garages, with high costs to do the minimum of work, we want to be able to service our own cars with all that entails, pleasure and pain!

-The first job using the plastic wedges is to remove the outer cover of the door handle, Starting at the bottom carefully push the wedges between the cover and the handle, increasing the gap slowly and carefully. when possible insert the second wedge and the cover will start to pop off, work you way around the cover until it is fully released from it's clips.
+The first job using the plastic wedges is to remove the outer cover of the door handle, Starting at the bottom carefully push the wedges between the cover and the handle, increasing the gap slowly and carefully. when possible insert the second wedge and the cover will start to pop off, work you way around the cover until it is fully released from it is clips.
 When returning this position it carefully and apply pressure , it will snap back into place.

 Having removed the cover, remove the two screws using the T30 'Torx' bit.